Home Matters, Part II

 5. The men generously give advice and assistance in their area of expertise: purchasing and maintaining a car, phone, house, or garden, which can include pest control, yard work, or a mechanic’s number.

-6. They send us reports of their brother’s meetings.
+6. They send us reports of member’s meetings.

 7. Church treats us like people who have something valuable to contribute, and so we’re on the hostess list and the church cleaning list and the list of people for jobs on reorganization night.
 And no, I don’t like the job they gave me but it means they believe in me.